BSarmady/PlaneTree.php/README.md

 **Note:** Users are by default created as inactive, so you will need to approve them before they are able to access system.

-**Norte:** If your system is using Active directory, Users and their roles are imported from Active Directory and only their explisit permissions are configurable.
+**Note:** If your system is using Active directory, Users and their roles are imported from Active Directory and only their explisit permissions are configurable.

-**Norte:** If your system is using SSO (Single Sign On), Users are configured in SSO Main and SSO Clients are not required to configure users.
+**Note:** If your system is using SSO (Single Sign On), Users are configured in SSO Main and SSO Clients are not required to configure users.

 ## Using Other UI Frameworks.
 This application relies on Single Web pages to manage user access, thus if you are using a single page framework such as react.js, vue.js, angular.js you will need to create a separate page for each permission required.
 REST API endpoints are not affected.